 A three-litre bottle of cider.
-Most commonly used in Belfast
+Most commonly used in Belfast, Ireland.

 So now, a 3l bottle of cidre, due to its size and volume, is now provisionally known as a 'barrack-buster.'